Saturday, June 14, 2025

 What is kettlebell training?

-Kettlebell training uses a cast iron or steel ball with a handle.
-It’s for exercises that work on strength, endurance, flexibility, and balance.
-It’s great because it works many muscles at once.
+Kettlebell training utilizes a heavy weight with a handle to build strength.
+These exercises work your strength, endurance, flexibility, and balance.
+They’re great because they work many muscles at once.

 What are the benefits of kettlebell workouts?